A one-way ANOVA test for functional data with graphical interpretation: Simulation study

 The model M1 corresponds to the situation where $H_0$ is true.
 Thus, in this case, the predetermined significance level was estimated.
 It was set to $\alpha=0.05$ in all cases.
 The other models represent different situations where $H_0$ is false.
-The mean functions in model M2 and M3 have different shape, whereas the mean functions in model M4 are constant.
+The mean functions in the models M2 and M3 have different shape, whereas the mean functions in the model M4 are constant.

-All the tested procedures were run using 2000 Monte Carlo replications or permutations.
-The RPM was run with 30 random projections and the false discovery rate $p$-value computed out of these projections was used as a final output of this procedure.
+Although the permutation tests are exact, they contain variability in sampled permutations and further in the resulted $p$-value. \cite{LoosmoreFord2006} recommended to use at least 1000 Monte Carlo replicates in order to control this variability.
+Therefore, all the tested procedures were run using 2000 Monte Carlo replications or permutations in order to keep the running time manageable and fulfil the above requirement.
+The RPM was run with 30 random projections, as it was found by \cite{CuestaFebrero2010} to be high enough in a general case, and the false discovery rate $p$-value computed out of these projections was used as a final output of this procedure.
 The extreme rank length $p$-value was used as the output of all our new tests (GFAM, GFAC, REF).
 We performed 1000 simulations for each combination of model, autocorrelation structure and standard deviation, and we computed the proportion of rejections to obtain the estimates of significance levels and powers.
-All the results are summarized in Table \ref{iid} for the white noise cases and in Table \ref{Brown} for the Brownian error cases.
+All the results are summarized in Table \ref{iid} for the Gaussian process cases and in Table \ref{Brown} for the Brownian error cases.

-The {empirical} significance level should be in the interval $(0.037, 0.064)$ with the probability 0.95 (given by the 2.5\% and 97.5\% quantiles of the binomial distribution with parameters 1000 and 0.05).
-This is satisfied for most of the studied cases.
-The only exception are the AsF, Fb amd GPF procedures in the case of the independent errors.
-This exception is caused by the high number of discretized points.
+The empirical significance level should be in the interval $(0.037, 0.064)$ with the probability 0.95 (given by the 2.5\% and 97.5\% quantiles of the binomial distribution with parameters 1000 and 0.05).
+This was satisfied, except for the AsF and Fb procedures in the case of the Gaussian process errors.
+This exception was caused by the high number of discretized points.
 For 20 discretized points these methods did not show this feature.

-The estimated powers of our three procedures are significantly greater than the powers of AsF, RPM, Fb and GPF methods for all three studied models especially for the case of the Brownian errors.
-They are comparable to the powers of $p$-min and $F$-max procedures, because they have similar nature.
-FP and IPT tests are more powerful for iid errors and less powerful for Brownian errors with respect to our proposed tests, this is caused by completely different nature of the corresponding test statistics.
-Surprisingly the powers of the REF method are not greater than the powers of the RECM and RECMD methods which are fully nonparametric (the errors are normally distributed in the considered models).